Undeddo/dw_game_dev/README.md

 Make most features and perks configurable, preferably through config files or easily editable parameters, to allow customization without code modifications.

 This ensures maintainability, modularity, and easier collaboration.
 Large files like the current `client/game.py` (over 600 lines) should be split into smaller modules (e.g., separate combat logic, rendering, input handling).

+Include complete comments at the beginning of each file, and also inside the functions, classes, or other game mechanics and calculations.